 - How to take a screenshot on Android

 There are hundreds of QR code scanners for Android devices in the Google Play store, but many are stuffed with ads or have dubious privacy policies.
 Besides, your phone should be able to scan QR codes without you needing to install an app.
+(But beware scam QR codes, which do exist and are easily to stick anywhere.)

 Here are the best methods to use to scan a QR code on your Android device.